-They said they had been forced by the Egyptian army, while in detention, to submit to a five-minute-long so-called virginity test by a male doctor.
+They said they were forced by the Egyptian army, while in detention, to submit to a five-minute-long so-called virginity test by a male doctor.

-The army initially denied such tests had taken place, but Amnesty International reported that a senior general, speaking anonymously, later admitted that they had happened.
+The army initially denied such tests had taken place, but a senior general, speaking anonymously, later admitted that they had happened.

 Ms Ibrahim launched a legal challenge to prevent such tests happening again, and Cairo's administrative court eventually ruled that the tests were illegal.

-Ahead of Ahmed Adel's case, Ms Ibrahim claimed witnesses she hoped would speak in her defence had changed their story at the last minute, our correspondent reports from Cairo.
+But she said, before the trial of Ahmed Adel, that witnesses she hoped would speak in her defence had changed their story at the last minute, our correspondent reports from Cairo.

-According to Egypt's state-run news agency Mena, the judge said he made the ruling "from what has been proven in documents and based on my conscience", adding that he had "not been subjected to any pressures".
+According to Mena, the judge said he made the ruling "from what has been proven in documents and based on my conscience," adding that he had "not been subjected to any pressures".

 In: Other Middle East